simonwmatthews/pyMelt/README.md

 ## Run pyMelt on the cloud with myBinder
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/simonwmatthews/pyMelt/HEAD?labpath=docs%2Ftutorial%2Ftutorial1.ipynb)
 You can use pyMelt and go through the tutorials right now without installing anything.

 ## pyMelt_MultiNest
 pyMelt can be used in conjunction with the MultiNest algorithm (Feroz and Hobson, 2008; Feroz et al., 2009, 2013) via its python frontend, pyMultinest (Buchner et al., 2014).
 This permits the inversion of measured data (e.g. crystallisation temperature, crustal thickness) to obtain unknowns (e.g. potential temperature) via Bayesian inference.
 More details of the inversion methods are provided in Matthews et al., 2021.

 For pyMelt_MultiNest to work, MultiNest and pyMultinest must be installed.
 The user is directed to the [pyMultinest installation instructions](https://johannesbuchner.github.io/PyMultiNest/) for further guidance.

+Note that the pyMelt_MultiNest library is built for an old version of pyMelt and has not yet been updated.

 ## Citing pyMelt
 If pyMelt enables or aids your research please cite the release you used.
-The latest release is v1.930, but does not yet have a doi.
+The latest release is v1.95, but does not yet have a doi.
 The most recent zenodo release is for v1.915:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5513675.svg)](https://doi.org/10.5281/zenodo.5513675)

+A manuscript describing the module will be released as a preprint soon.

 You should also cite the relevant publications for the pure-lithology melting models.
 If you use our models, you should cite: